kagency-ptpo/rollup-app/README.md

 Bootstrap 5 is included from node with partial _theme.scss.
 For customize the your website, just edit the _theme.scss

+When you want to iclude images, please create a folder call "img" <b>in the root of the project</b>.
+All the images presents in the folder will be optimized in production version.

 For development version.
 Every changes will be watched in real time on localhost (js, scss and html).

 ```